YorkDojo/yorkdojo.github.io/next-session.md

 ---
 layout: page
-title: "Our next session: "
+title: "Our next session:"
 permalink: /next-session/
-date_string: 26 Feb, 10-12
 ---

 ## When and Where

-26th February 2017, 10am to noon, at Clifton Green Primary School, Water Lane, York.
+{{ site.next_session_long }}, 10am to noon, at Clifton Green Primary School, Water Lane, York.

 ## What do I need to bring?